yehiel9523/shabbatPackage/README.md

 ## Options

 We also have 2 optional arguments in our shabbatBlockerMiddleware and isShabbat fuctions:
-- The first argument is if you want to check if the package work, you cat put 'shbbatDateObj' as an argument like this:
+- The first argument is if you want to check if the package work, you can put 'shbbatDateObj' as an argument like this:
 ```
 import { isShabbat, shbbatDateObj } from 'shabbatpackage';